Making the decision to transition

 Cornell University's Center for the Study of Inequality recently completed a review of all scholarly research concerning transitioning.
 Their 2017 published review of 73 studies found "robust international consensus in the peer-reviewed literature that gender transition, including medical treatments such as hormone therapy and surgeries, improves the overall well-being of transgender individuals."
 (What does the scholarly research say? para.
 2)

 Contrary to popular belief, not all transgender persons undergo a transition.
 Many factors can influence a transgender person’s decision not to transition (or to selectively transition, that is, living openly only in contexts that are safe and supportive).
 These include a lack of money or other resources, a non-supportive family and/or social environment, state laws and policies that make transitioning difficult, fear of job loss, and worries about discrimination, harassment, or abuse.

-Visit the Cornell University's "What We Know" project to read their 8 findings from the review of 73 scholarly research articles.
+Visit the Cornell University's "What We Know" project to read their findings from a review of 73 scholarly research articles.

 Cornell University. (n.d.).
 What does the scholarly research say about the effect of gender transition on transgender well-being?
 What We Know, The Public Policy Portal. https://whatweknow.inequality.cornell.edu/topics/lgbt-equality/what-does-the-scholarly-research-say-...